University Policy 12140

 2. Policy Statement

-Boise State University is committed to providing a safe and secure campus while safeguarding the privacy of University students, faculty, staff, community partners, and visitors.
+Boise State University is committed to providing a safe and secure campus while safeguarding the privacy of its campus community members.
 The primary use of Public Safety Cameras is to record video images for use by law enforcement, the Department of Public Safety, and other University officials charged with investigating alleged violations of University policy.
 Any interception, duplication, transmission, or other diversion of Content for purposes other than what is authorized by this policy is prohibited.
-The existence of this policy does not imply or guarantee security cameras will be monitored in real time continuously or otherwise.
+The existence of this policy does not imply or guarantee security cameras will be monitored in real-time continuously or otherwise.

-Lecture capture systems, video conferences, and video recording of test subjects in research situations, as well as other academic/research-related recordings, are generally exempt from this policy.
+Lecture capture systems, video conferences, ATM machine cameras, and video recordings of test subjects in research situations and other academic/research-related recordings are generally exempt from this policy.

 3. Definitions